Annual Allowance

 If you start taking money from a defined contribution pension pot, your Annual Allowance amount might reduce.

-The reduced allowance is called your Money Purchase Annual Allowance, and is currently £4,000 a year.
-If the Money Purchase Annual Allowance applies to you and you go over it, you'll have to pay an extra tax charge.
+The reduced allowance is called your Money Purchase Annual Allowance and is currently £10,000 a year.
+If the Money Purchase Annual Allowance applies to you and you go over it, you'll have to pay tax on the extra.

 More about the Money Purchase Annual Allowance.